Organiser: Step by Step Foundation.

 An initiative to provide quality physiotherapy treatment to people with neurological disorders from vulnerable socioeconomic groups

-The Step by Step Foundation also adds value to the programme through aquatherapy and the utilising of innovative equipment like the exoskeleton.
-Aquatherapy helps to promote postural and gait re-training and cardiorespiratory and muscular work, making use of the hydrostatic water pressure.
-Lastly, the Step by Step Foundation uses an exoskeleton.
+The Ramon Molinas Foundation is collaborating with the Step by Step Foundation to upgrade the robotic exoskeleton used by the clinic to improve quality of life and promote the personal autonomy of adults with neurological disorders from vulnerable socioeconomic groups.
+The cooperation between both foundations will upgrade the Step by Step Foundation’s exoskeleton to the Ekso NR model.
 The device is made up of long supports that are adjusted and fitted to the legs and torso of the user.
-In the joints, a series of motors imitate the movements of the human muscle, which helps people with neurological disorders that have affected the nervous system to develop the strength necessary to stand and walk.
+In the joints, a series of motors imitate the movements of the human muscle that helps patients with injuries that have affected the nervous system to develop the necessary strength to stand and walk.

-The programme provides treatment once the acute phase of the injury has passed
+The initiative provides treatment once the acute phase of the injury has passed

-The Step by Step Foundation, an organisation that seeks to improve the quality of life of people with neurological disorders that have affected the central nervous system
+The Step by Step Foundation, an organisation that seeks to improve the quality of life of adults with neurological injuries that have affected the central nervous system

-The Step by Step Foundation was created in 2007 with the intention of offering a rehabilitation proposal based on personalised and quality physiotherapy for people who have neurological disorders that have affected the central nervous system to improve patients’ quality of life.
+The Step by Step Foundation was created in 2007 to offer personalised and quality physiotherapy to people with neurological injuries that have affected the central nervous system, improving the quality of life of patients.

 The organisation believes in physiotherapy and in physical activity as tools to recuperate and stay healthy.
 Pending scientific advances that will allow for complete recovery of these patients, the Step by Step Foundation believes that it is essential to improve and strengthen the maximum residual capacity after the injury and keep the body in good physical health.